Financial education (#InsureWisely)

 Literacy, saving and investing

-Saving and investing can take many forms, from keeping money in a bank account to investing in capital markets or using long-term products offered by insurers.
-Financial literacy helps people understand these different options and how they relate to their financial goals, time horizons and tolerance for risk.
+People save and invest in different ways.
+This can include keeping money in a bank account, investing in capital markets, or using long-term products offered by insurers.
+Financial literacy helps people understand these options and see how they relate to their goals, time horizons and tolerance for risk.

-A key part of this is understanding long-term saving and investment choices, especially when planning ahead for retirement.
-Insurers typically work with long time horizons and offer solutions designed to support people over many years, often combining saving or investing with protection against risks such as living longer than expected, loss of income or major life events.
-Financial and insurance literacy helps people understand how these long-term approaches work and how they fit alongside other saving and investment options.
+An important part of this is understanding long-term saving and investment choices, especially when planning for retirement.
+Insurers usually work with long time horizons and offer solutions designed to support people over many years.
+These often combine saving or investing with protection against risks such as living longer than expected, loss of income or major life events.
+Financial and insurance literacy helps people understand how these long-term options work and how they fit alongside other ways of saving and investing.

-Evidence shows that these challenges are not theoretical.
-Insurance Europe’s 2025 Pension Survey highlights that a significant share of Europeans remain underprepared for retirement, with many not contributing to any supplementary pension scheme despite recognising the importance of saving for the future.
-This gap between awareness and action underlines why practical knowledge and confidence are essential for turning long-term intentions into informed decisions.
+Evidence shows that these challenges are real.
+Insurance Europe’s 2025 Pension Survey shows that many Europeans are still underprepared for retirement.
+A large share do not contribute to any supplementary pension scheme, even though they recognise the importance of saving for the future.
+This gap between awareness and action shows why practical knowledge and confidence matter when making long-term financial decisions.

 What young people think

-Despite the importance of financial and insurance literacy, many young people still feel uncertain about their financial futures.
-Findings from a joint survey by Insurance Europe and the European Youth Parliament show that while most young people recognise the value of insurance and understand that even small investments can grow over time, important gaps in understanding remain.
+Many young people still feel uncertain about their financial futures, despite the importance of financial and insurance literacy.
+This is reflected in a joint survey by Insurance Europe and the European Youth Parliament, which shows that while most young people recognise the value of insurance and understand that even small investments can grow over time, important gaps in understanding remain.

-Some misconceptions persist — for example, the belief that insurance is mainly relevant later in life rather than something that can support people from a young age.
-At the same time, confidence levels are low.
-Only a small minority of respondents felt they had received enough education in school to make informed financial and insurance decisions.
+Some misconceptions persist.
+For example, insurance is often seen as something that only matters later in life, rather than something that can be useful from a young age.
+Confidence levels are also low.
+Only a small minority of respondents said they had received enough education in school to make informed financial and insurance decisions.

-As a result, many young people enter adulthood without feeling properly prepared to plan ahead, manage risks or make long-term financial choices with confidence.
-This highlights the need for earlier, clearer and more practical financial and insurance education that reflects the decisions young people are increasingly expected to make.
+As a result, many young people enter adulthood without feeling well prepared to plan ahead, manage risks or make long-term financial choices with confidence.
+This points to the need for earlier, clearer and more practical financial and insurance education that reflects the real decisions young people are expected to make.

 READ THE SURVEY HERE